cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/DTVF/README.md

 * **Allow CORS (i.e. Cross-Origin Resource Sharing)**: The FIA relies on CORS information to retrieve metadata from the stack after clicking on any displayed feature.
 A current work-around to enable this is installing a browser plug-in to blanket-allow CORS requests.
 However, one should be aware of the security implications of this!

 * **Add NGINX routing for Feature Info Agent**: When spinning up a stack using the stack-manager, the stack adds all necessary routes to the nginx container automatically.
 However, this does not apply to the retrospectively added FIA.
-Run the [update_nginx_conf.sh] script to update the stack nginx configuration to make the FIA reachable from the visualisation and prevent CORS errors. **Please note** that this script needs to be run wherever the stack is running, i.e. on the remote virtual machine if deployed there.
+Run the [update_nginx_conf.sh] script to update the stack NGINX configuration to make the FIA reachable from the visualisation and prevent CORS errors. **Please note** that this script needs to be run wherever the stack is running, i.e. on the remote virtual machine if deployed there.

     ```bash
     # Run helper script to add Feature Info Agent NGINX configuration